ikskuh/spu-mark-ii/documentation/livedemo.md

   height: 2.5em;
   vertical-align: bottom;
 }
+ul li svg {
+  height: 1em;
+  border: 1px solid black;
+  padding: 1px;
+}
 </style>

 ## About

-The black box below is an ANSI terminal emulator with an emulated *Ashet* connected to it.
+The black box below is an ANSI terminal emulator with a small SPU Mark II based computer connected to it.
 Just press `h` to see the available options in the boot rom.

-Currently, the emulator runs the [serial BIOS](https://github.com/MasterQ32/spu-mark-ii/blob/master/apps/web-firmware/main.asm) of *Ashet*, as the graphical components are still in development.
+The [BIOS](https://github.com/MasterQ32/spu-mark-ii/blob/master/apps/web-firmware/main.asm) implements basic [Intel Hex](https://en.wikipedia.org/wiki/Intel_HEX) loading and allows you to run some code there.

+**NOTE:** This emulator does not implement the hardware features of the *Ashet Home Computer*, but is a playground to learn and play with the CPU without having to implement a fullly featured home computer.

 <div id="live-terminal"></div>